-Saakshi forced herself to stand unflinching under the leering gaze of the Ketaari male until his eyes fell on the intricately woven tenar mesh armband that she wore high on her left bicep to identify her Pura.
+Saakshi forced herself to stand unflinching under the leering gaze of the Ketaari male until his eyes fell on the intricately woven tenar mesh armband she wore high on her left bicep to identify her Pura.
 The Ketaari had banned all religious expression on Budheyasta.
-On her home world, Saakshi was not allowed to wear her armband but on this space station, she wore it with Pik’s permission.
-When Pik had bought her prison contract, she’d requested to be allowed to wear the symbol of her religious house openly on her bicep like her un-subjugated ancestors had once done.
-The Ketaari male’s expression tightened with anger at the sight of her pura tenar band and Saakshi gave up the façade of nonchalance to wrap her arms defensively around herself.
+On her home world, Saakshi was not allowed to wear her armband, but on this space station, she wore it with Pik’s permission.
+When Pik had bought her prison contract, she’d requested to be allowed to wear the symbol of her religious house openly like her un-subjugated ancestors had once done.
+The Ketaari male’s expression tightened with anger at the sight of her pura tenar band, and Saakshi gave up the façade of nonchalance to wrap her arms defensively around herself.

 “What do you want?” she asked in Alliance Standard, abandoning any pretense at politeness.

 Her words caused the male’s eyes to snap from her armband back to her face.